mchong6/FID_IS_infinity/README.md

 sampler = randn_sampler(128, True, use_cache=True)
 z = sampler.draw(10) # Generates [10, 128] vector
 ```
-Take a look at the comments in the utils.py to understand the arguments it take.
+Take a look at the comments in the code to understand the arguments it take.

 ## Citation
 If you use this code or ideas from our paper, please cite our paper:

 ## Acknowledgments
 This code borrows heavily from [BigGAN-PyTorch](https://github.com/ajbrock/BigGAN-PyTorch) and [pytorch-fid](https://github.com/mseitzer/pytorch-fid).